g-plane/cue-splitter/README.md

 - Customizable file name format with some presets.
 - Track information can be edited before splitting.
 - Single or multiple tracks can be splitted and downloaded.
-If you selected multiple tracks and you're using Chromium-based browser, you can save them to a local folder without unarchiving a zip file.
+If you selected multiple tracks and you're using Chromium-based browsers, you can save them to a local folder without unarchiving a zip file.
-- Character Voice names in artist field will be detected and can be extracted with one click.
+- Character voice names in artist field will be detected and can be extracted with one click.
 - Dragging and dropping audio file/Cue Sheet file/front cover picture file (or even all of them) to the page is supported.

 ## Related Projects